DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-07-cancelling-upcoming-interviews-when-making-decisions.md

 - When an offer is made the reason will be ‘We made you an offer.’
 - When an application is rejected the reason will be ‘Your application was unsuccessful.’
-- When an offer is made the reason will be ‘You withdrew your application.’
+- When an application is withdrawn the reason will be ‘You withdrew your application.’

 ## Telling the user that upcoming interviews will be cancelled